 How someone changes their body is their own business and their own choice.
 It is not anyone else's place to judge.
+If someone chooses to modify their body by physically transitioning, it is because they understand that doing so will improve their quality of life and allow them to express themselves in the way they identify.
 While there are some risks associated with physically transitioning, there are risks associated with any medical procedure.
 The important thing is for the person who is transitioning to work closely with doctors to decrease risks and for those who are close to them in their life to support them through this process.